diskmanti/k8s_unwritten_rules/README.md

 3. You learn stuff by **tab** **tab**
 4. kube-schduler by default is dumb, but you can make it smart
 5. learn yaml
+6. there is no gui, kubectl is enough